What is a "District of Innovation"?

 To become a District of Innovation, a school district must adopt an innovation plan, as set forth in Texas Education Code chapter 12A.

 Our plan has been approved, please view it here.

 There are 9 major flexibilities plus additional flexibility that could be granted if a district chose to develop something not listed in the 9 areas.

 - 90% Attendance Rule (Compulsory Attendance would still apply)

 - Teacher Certification

 - Student's Discipline

-Donna ISD is only considering items 1 and 2.
-No other flexibilities are up for consideration.
+Donna ISD only considered items 1 and 2.
+No other flexibilities were up for consideration during this process.